2024

 Federal and State Bills Restricting Property Ownership by Foreign Entities

-Committee of 100’s ongoing effort to identify and monitor legislation that restricts property ownership by foreign governments, businesses, and people shows a continuing effort by state governments and Congress to limit the ability of such entities to own property in the U.S. (see our data of bills considered in 2023 here).
+Committee of 100’s ongoing effort to identify and monitor legislation that restricts property ownership by foreign governments, businesses, and people shows a continuing effort by state governments and Congress to limit the ability of such entities to own property in the U.S.

-• 151 bills restricting property ownership by foreign entities have been considered by 32 states (115 bills) and Congress (36 bills).
+• 252 bills restricting property ownership by foreign entities have been considered by 40 states (215 bills) and Congress (37 bills).

 Committee of 100 believes that passage of bills prohibiting property ownership by citizens of foreign countries would legitimize harmful and xenophobic claims about immigrants that would exacerbate rising anti-Asian violence that has negatively affected U.S. citizens and non-citizens alike.
 Should they take effect, these laws would also disproportionately affect a wide range of people of color living in the United States; most of the countries targeted in this legislation are majority non-white.

-The bills considered in 2024 include provisions that encompass a wide range of restrictions on an extensive variety of properties by a large array of foreign entities and their respective countries.
+These bills include provisions that encompass a wide range of restrictions on an extensive variety of properties by a large array of foreign entities and their respective countries.
 This mapping tool allows users to navigate across this legislative landscape by specifying the provisions they are interested in through the dropdown menus above the map entities, and the glossary below the map details the terms used in these provisions.
 The following template illustrates the formula of restrictions specified in each bill: Some entity (e.g. governments, nonresident aliens) belonging to some country(ies) (e.g. all foreign countries, foreign adversaries, PRC) are restricted from having some interest (e.g. prohibited from owning, leasing, or are regulated in some other way) in some property (e.g. all real property, agricultural property, state land).

 Glossary of terms